Frequently Asked Questions

 The IGTO is not empowered to investigate the actions of the Tribunal, including its decisions.
 Depending on the decision made, the tax laws may provide you a right to appeal the Tribunal’s decision to the Federal Court.

-You may wish to consider seeking legal or tax advice if you need help in these matters.
+You should seek your own independent legal or tax advice if you need help in these matters.

 If you need information about your tax affairs, you should contact the ATO.